ocundale/notesfromgaia/content/publishers/tag-integration-guides/brightcove.md

 Further information on these settings is available in the <a href="https://support.brightcove.com/configuring-player-advertising#configure" target="_blank">Brightcove documentation</a>
 {{% /notice %}}

-If you have any issues with setting up OverStream, please find out [how to get support](/how-to-get-support/).
+If you have any issues with setting up OverStream, please see [how to get support](/how-to-get-support/).